 Each user or project can only be assigned one option for each type of group.
 For example, each user can be assigned only one location.
 For the four customizable group types, you can keep a historical record of each user's assignments.

 Once employees and projects are organized into groups, you can control which groups a user has access to.
-Currently, you can only limit access for the Administrator, Payroll Manager, Project Management, and Schedule Manager roles.
+Currently, you can only limit access for the Administrator, Payroll Manager, Project Management, Schedule Manager, and Team Manager roles.
 Refer to Limiting which groups a user can access for more information.

 To create a user group: